Betavoltaic device: History

-The Betacel was considered the first successfully commercialized betavoltaic battery.
+The Betacel, developed by Larry C. Olsen, was one of the earliest and most successful commercialized betavoltaic batteries, and would inform the design of modern betavoltaic devices such as NanoTritium batteries.

 Proposals

 The primary use for betavoltaics is for remote and long-term use, such as spacecraft requiring electrical power for a decade or two.
 Recent progress has prompted some to suggest using betavoltaics to trickle-charge conventional batteries in consumer devices, such as cell phones and laptop computers.
 As early as 1973, betavoltaics were suggested for use in long-term medical devices such as pacemakers.

 In 2018 a Russian design based on 2-micron thick nickel-63 slabs sandwiched between 10 micron diamond layers was introduced.
 It produced a power output of about 1 μW at a power density of 10 μW/cm3.
-Its energy density was 3.3 kWh/kg.
+Its energy density was 3.3 kW⋅h/kg.
 The half-life of nickel-63 is 100 years.

-Recent work has indicated the viability of betavoltaic devices in high-temperature environments in excess of 733 K like the surface of Venus.
+In 2019 a paper indicated the viability of betavoltaic devices in high-temperature environments in excess of 733 K like the surface of Venus.

+Betavoltaics directly convert the kinetic energy of beta particles into electrical energy using semiconductor junctions.
+Unlike traditional nuclear reactors, which generate heat and then convert it to electricity, betavoltaics offer non-thermal conversion.

+A prototype betavoltaic battery announced in early 2024 by the Betavolt company of China contains a thin wafer providing a source of beta particle electrons (either Carbon-14 or nickel-63) sandwiched between two thin crystallographic diamond semiconductor layers.
+The Chinese startup claims to have the miniature device in the pilot testing stage.
+Unveiled in January 2024, it is allegedly generating 100 microwatts of power and a voltage of 3V and has a lifetime of 50 years without any need for charging or maintenance.
+Betavolt claims it to be the first such miniaturised device ever developed.
+It gains its energy from a sheet of nickel-63 located in a module the size of a very small coin.
+The isotope decays into stable, non-radioactive Cu-63, which pose no additional environmental threat.

+In March 2025, researchers at Daegu Gyeongbuk Institute of Science and Technology (DGIST) developed a high-efficiency betavoltaic battery using carbon-14.
+Unlike traditional designs, it featured radiocarbon in both the anode and cathode, boosting energy conversion efficiency to 2.86%.
+A titanium dioxide semiconductor with a ruthenium-based dye enhanced electron transfer, creating an electron avalanche effect.